amansohal8654/CA_Test/CA_Test.frontend/README.md

-# Blockchain tech app with TypeScript Next.js
+# Student Portal tech app with TypeScript Next.js

 ## Quick start
 Open this project in your favorite terminal and run command